This article explains how you can transfer time off to DATEV via the DATEV integration.

 For further information about administration in DATEV, please read the DATEV help articles on the topic:

-- DATEV LODAS: LODAS ASCII Import
+- DATEV LODAS: LODAS ASCII-Import

 Note

-Set up the time off export
+Set up the absences export

-- Go to Settings > Salary & Payroll.
+- Go to payroll > Manage.

 - Save your entry.

-Select time off categories for the export
+Select absence categories for the export

 - Select a legal entity.